zenml-io/zenml/docs/book/user-guide/advanced-guide/configure-steps-pipelines.md

   ...
 ```

-You can also use the following method to generate a config template for your pipelines:
+You can also use the following method to generate a config template (at path `/local/path/to/config.yaml`) that
+includes all configuration options for this specific pipeline and your active stack:
 ```python
 my_pipeline.write_run_configuration_template(path='/local/path/to/config.yaml')
 ```

-This will write a template file at `/local/path/to/config.yaml` with a commented-out YAML file with all possible
-configuration options for the pipeline.

 Here is an example of a YAML config file generated from the above method: